循PCD引流管路径微小切口联合经皮肾镜治疗 重症急性胰腺炎感染性坏死

 Conclusion: Necrotic pancreatic tissue removal through a small incision along the tract of PCD tube combined with percutaneous nephroscope has demonstrable clinical efficacy in treatment of SAP complicated with infected necrosis.

-Keywords: Pancreatitis Acute Necrotizing; Debridement; Drainage; Minimally Invasive Surgical Procedures
+Acute Necrotizing; Debridement; Drainage; Minimally Invasive Surgical Procedures